parentelement/RichTextKit/readme.md

 [Original Source Repository](https://github.com/toptensoftware/RichTextKit)

 This fork forms the basis for implementation in platform specific packages for platforms such as Avalonia, Maui, and Uno.
+Namespaces were prependended to prevent collisions.

 # RichTextKit